MaxDrg/Registration_form/README.md

 <div>
 <h3>:memo: Registration form</h3>

-<p>The registration form simplifies all processes and makes them more automated.
+The [registration form](https://registration.chance-for-science.eu) simplifies all processes and makes them more automated.
 This decrease a role of administrator in interacting with website's users.
-There is a description of all functionality:</p>
+There is a description of all functionality:

 <ul>
 <li>The gathering of information about users who want to be added to the conference.</li>
 <li>The ability to add a user to the main page of the site, at the request of the user.</li>